The Haemophilia Society – Together for life

 One in 2,000 men, women and children in the UK have a diagnosed bleeding disorder, which are a group of conditions, including haemophilia and von Willebrand disorder, that result when the blood cannot clot properly.
-A third of all bleeding disorders are the result of a gene mutation with no previous family history, which means that the diagnosis of a bleeding disorder can come completely out of the blue.
+As many as a third of bleeding disorder diagnoses have no known family history and can be the result of a random gene mutation.
+This means a bleeding disorder diagnosis can come completely out of the blue.

 Life after diagnosis may start out hard, but we learn by doing, making mistakes, asking questions and surrounding ourselves with people who understand.
 Then, slowly, it just becomes life again.

 At THS we want to empower everyone affected by a bleeding disorder to live life to the full, whatever stage you are at.
 We offer free member events, a local group network and online communities to share advice and experiences, as well as the latest news and access to specialist resources.

 Many people with a bleeding disorder are undiagnosed or are diagnosed late, because of a lack of understanding about these rare conditions.
 Our community rallies together to raise awareness about bleeding disorders, giving hope to everyone affected.

 THS also campaigns and advocates for what matters to our community; lobbying government, the NHS and clinicians to demand excellent care and safe and effective treatment, which is available to everyone affected by a genetic bleeding disorder.

 Informative and supportive – we help our members throughout their lives.

 Approachable and inclusive – we put our members at the heart of everything we do.

 Inspiring and engaging we deliver a positive impact for our members and the community.